aadamsx/meteor-up-classic/README.md

 }
 ~~~

-By default, Meteor UP adds `CLUSTER_ENDPOINT_URL` to make [cluster](https://github.com/meteorhacks/cluster) deployment simple.
+By default, Meteor Up Classic adds `CLUSTER_ENDPOINT_URL` to make [cluster](https://github.com/meteorhacks/cluster) deployment simple.
 But you can override it by defining it yourself.

 ### Multiple Deployments

-Meteor Up supports multiple deployments to a single server.
-Meteor Up only does the deployment; if you need to configure subdomains, you need to manually setup a reverse proxy yourself.
+Meteor Up Classic supports multiple deployments to a single server.
+Meteor Up Classic only does the deployment; if you need to configure subdomains, you need to manually setup a reverse proxy yourself.

 Let's assume, we need to deploy production and staging versions of the app to the same server.
 The production app runs on port 80 and the staging app runs on port 8000.

-We need to have two separate Meteor Up projects.
-For that, create two directories and initialize Meteor Up and add the necessary configurations.
+We need to have two separate Meteor Up Classic projects.
+For that, create two directories and initialize Meteor Up Classic and add the necessary configurations.

 In the staging `mupc.json`, add a field called `appName` with the value `staging`.
 You can add any name you prefer instead of `staging`.
 Since we are running our staging app on port 8000, add an environment variable called `PORT` with the value 8000.